Glaucoma is usually caused by too much fluid pressing on the nerve

 test...it also discusses how often the test should be carried

-New equipment can help make the diagnosis, but such tests are often inconclusive.
-This scan shows 'suspicious' discs, the patient may have glaucoma ('glaucoma suspect': visual fields were full and pressures normal).
+This scan below shows 'suspicious' discs, the patient may have glaucoma ('glaucoma suspect': visual fields were full and pressures normal).
 Glaucoma is more likely to be present if the computer measures a thinner nerve fibre layers, as indicated in red (the circles surrounding the optic disc, white arrow, 0.7 cupping right and left).
 Ophth17 "Ganglion cell-inner plexiform layer GPA provides a new approach for evaluating glaucoma progression.
 It may be more useful for detecting progression in the advanced stages of glaucoma than RNFL GPA."
 AJO 17 OCT scans such as these are more accurate detecting progression of early glaucoma and IOHT.

 Your general health in glaucoma/intraocular